crocer211/DebDroid/README.md

 If you're running Android 5-6. you may encounter problems \
 For more information click [here](https://github.com/WMCB-Tech/DebDroid/wiki/Using-%22.export%22-files)
+***NOTE: This may not be updated yet based on DebDroid Releases***
 # Development
-On the Releases page. you will see some tarballs can be packaged with `dpkg-deb` which it designed to make your own DebDroid-Based projects \
+On the Releases page. you will see some tarballs can be packaged with `dpkg-deb` which it designed to make your own DebDroid-Based projects
-**NOTE: Do not git clone to use this for creating your own since it's only useful for inspection and commit checks only**

-When Unpacking DebDroid tarball. you will see the Debian Package Control Directory and a Directory structure needed to place files.
-You can easily package it instantly from tarball to debian package.
+**Can i use git clone?** \
+Yes. it would be useful for pull-requests, submitting bug reports, opening new branches \
+You can use this for using Git version of DebDroid but the dependencies would not be managed so it's recommended to use the source package tarball useful for creating your own DebDroid-based Projects

+**Packaging**
+To package your own debdroid. simply package the directory with `dpkg-deb`

 # Credits
 [PRoot](https://proot-me.github.io/) \
 [Termux](https://termux.com/)

-# Stay In Touched?
+# Stay In Touched.
 [Discord](http://bit.ly/WMCBDiscord) \
 [Twitter](http://twitter.com/wmcbtech30)\
 [YouTube](https://www.youtube.com/wmcbtech)